Lisly25/webserv/README.md

 + server_name field is optional.
 Several strings can be specified, which have to be separated by spaces

++ client_max_body_size can be set in kilobytes or megabytes (for example 1K or 5M).
+The field can be omitted, and then the body size will be unlimited (though we might want to limit the max max_body_size...?
+For now, I'll just limit it at LONG_MAX :D)

 Proxy_pass passes the requests to other server off loads the work from our server and the server its passed to in this examples a docker containers have their own CGI to handle the code execution and generate the reponse for the user.